 4. Take ownership for all we do.
 Take responsibility for being heard, don’t assume people know.

 5. Back of house and team preparedness sets the tone for everyone.
 Remember that everyone in your organization matters.
 For one thing their attitude matters because it will come through in their interactions with those you serve.
 That is why it really matters for you to have conversations with everyone in your organization.
 Your people need to know what matters to you.
 Not just one speech to your team at Christmastime, but lots of conversations all of the time.

 6. Follow up promptly, accurately and tactfully.
 In other words, keep your word…do what you said you’d do.
 The secrets to success aren’t secrets at all: Say thank you and please, smile, show up on time, and keep your word.
-Four things!
-Does anyone have a red Staples Easy button?
+Four easy things that anyone can do and there free!
+Does anyone remember the red Staples Easy button?

 7. Spend time on the ground with your sleeves rolled up.
 Don’t depend solely on reports from those you lead.
 Get into their world and understand what it takes to get things done that you as a leader expect to have done.
 That is exactly what happens in the television show Undercover Boss.
 Awesome… Imagine that your boss, I mean the big dog in your company is working next to you.
 Would you work, act, or speak differently then you currently do?

 That’s all: If you want to work with strong leaders, then be one.